 If you like someone’s work, the important thing is to be exposed to everything that person has been exposed to.”

 “I don’t force it.
-If you don’t have an idea and you don’t hear anything going over and over in your head, don’t sit down and try to write a song.
+If you don’t have an idea and you don’t hear anything going over and over in your head, don’t sit down and try to write.
 You know, go mow the lawn… My songs speak for themselves.”

 We have covered some great material!
-We have looked at ways of creating lyrics, and we have looked at the song structures and methods of creating music.
+We have looked at ways of writing lyrics, and we have looked at the song structures and methods of creating music.

 And so now you need to figure out how to combine the parts and work your way to a finished song!